 The School of Education (SoE) acts on behalf of the University to oversee the PDLS.
-UHCL faculty provide instructional leadership, conduct research and engage in professional development.
+The UHCL faculty provides instructional leadership, conduct research and engage in professional development.
 In addition, some SoE courses are taught at the PDLS.
 The main focus of the PDLS is to provide educational opportunities for UHCL and CCISD faculty, students and the school community.
 Faculty and students interested in being involved in the PDLS should contact the SoE Associate Dean.